 Reports in Kuvera App

-Again Kuvera nails the common requirements.
-What report would I need ?
-My transaction history, capital gains (short and long term) and ELSS report.
+Again Kuvera hits the nail on head.
+What report would retail investor need ?
+Transaction history, Capital gains (short and long term) and ELSS investment proof.
 All three are available.

-Good point is that even though I joined Kuvera this year, it provided financial year wise reports for capital gain for three financial years.
+Good point is that Kuvera provides financial year wise reports for capital gain for last three financial years (even if you join now).

 It has a very simple interface.
 Not many search / filter criteria but reports have details that add value.
-Providing previous financial report was really icing on cake.
-One gets PDF as well as xls version.
+Worth signing up just to get these reports if you do not have a CA for tax calculation.

 I rate **** (4 star) for reports.

 It also has shopping cart type experience.
 In case you want to invest in more than one fund at a time, you can keep adding details and proceed to pay when choices are complete.
-Payment is possible via netbanking or NEFT fund transfer.
+Payment is possible via netbanking or NEFT or UPI.

 Mutual Fund Selection